-Figure 5: The GIMP gradient weighting function shown for node b by the solid dark line.
-This function is constructed from the sum of the weighting functions within elements 1 and constitutive behaviour at each material point.
+measures that control the constitutive behaviour at each material point.
 This formulation is one of the most straightforward ways to implement large strain elasto-plasticity within a finite element framework [89].
-In this framework all static and kinematic variables are are referred to the previously converged state, rather than the original state in a total Lagrangian formulation.
-The majority of this section uses index notation to detail the geometric non-linear formulation; only the discrete equations are expressed in matrix-vector form for convenience.
-The finite deformation framework adopted in this paper is based on implementations given in [90] and [91].
+In this framework all static and kinematic variables are referred to the previously converged state, rather than the original state in a total Lagrangian formulation.
+The majority of this section uses index notation to detail the geometric nonlinear formulation; only the discrete equations are expressed in matrix-vector form for convenience.
+The finite deformation framework adopted in this paper is based on implementations given in [90,91].
 The framework has more generally been accepted and used by a number of authors including [92-94].
-It is possible to extend this to allow plastic anisotropy using the formulation of Eterovic and Bathe [95] or to allow elastic and plastic anisotropy following the work of Caminero et al [96] without modifying the overall framework.
+It is possible to extend this to allow plastic anisotropy using the formulation of Eterovic and Bathe [95] or to allow elastic and plastic anisotropy following the work of Caminero et al. [96] without modifying the overall framework.
 In this paper examples are restricted to isotropic elasto-plasticity for simplicity to ensure clarity of the GIMP method.